Payger/woocommerce-gateway/README.txt

 * Price in your local currency, let customers pay with cryptocurrencies e.g. bitcoins.
 * Shop owners can choose a subset of cryptocurrencies, to allow payments with, depending on the local currency.
 * Customers can choose the currency they would like to pay with.
-* Customers will get an estimate value prior to "place order" on the selected crypto currency.
+* Customers will get an estimate value prior to "place order" on the selected cryptocurrency.
 * Orders will automatically update status when payment is detected, no manual validation needed.
 * Handles underpaid orders, asking customer the missing amount if necessary.
 * Complete checkout process happens within your website/theme